-The density of human bodies within the area.
+The percentage refers to the density of human bodies within the area.
 If it exceeds the threshold value, the device will trigger alarm.

 - 7. Set the arming schedule.
 Refer to Configure Arming Schedule. - 8.
 Set the linkage actions.
-Refer to Configure Linkage Actions . - 9.
+Refer to Configure Linkage Actions. - 9.
 Click Apply.